Cocoiscool-531/DownloadSorter/README.md

 The clang command used to build was: ```clang++ -std=c++23 -Iinclude main.cpp -o sorter```

+By default, the script will rerun the directory scanning and moving portion every 2 seconds if a file is still downloading, that way it will wait until it is done downloading, and then moving it.
+This can be disabled by adding the "NO_REPEAT" flag while building.
+For example: ```clang++ -std=c++23 -D NO_REPEAT=1 -Iinclude main.cpp -o sorter```

 ## Windows Port
 I am currently working on a windows port, please be patient.